QuantiusBenignus/voluble/README.md

 	```

 	4. The newly created setup can then be tested with `spd-say`, for example:

-		`$ spd-say "Your computer can now speak to you nicely`
+		`$ spd-say "Your computer can now speak to you nicely"`

 - Now all you have to do is set the option `use_spd=1` in the CONFIG block of the `voluble` helper  script to use speech-dispatcher instead of calling piper directly.

 ### To-Do